iamnitinmisra/foundations-week5day1/README.md

 4. create a variable called app and set its value equal to express invoked
 5. Set your server up to accept JSON object responses
 6. Set your express server to listen to requests on port 4000
+7. Create a get request for the endpoint '/api/users' that sends an array of your friends to the front end
+8. Start your server up using the nodemon command in your terminal

 ## Detailed Instructions